jlamothe/match/README.md

 Once the VM is no longer required, it ca be stopped with `vagrant halt` or removed from the system entirely with `vagrant destroy`.

+## Tests

+This project was built using test driven development.
+The test suite can be run after compilation with the command `runhaskell tests.hs`.